Photo: Sara Morris

 Learn more about the benefits we are able to provide as a result of these fees on our benefits page

-No. Bee City USA’s mission is to enhance habitat for all pollinators, with a focus on native species.
-Whether an affiliate chooses to participate in beekeeping activities is up to them, but Xerces encourages affiliates to focus primarily on the 3,600 species of bees native to the United States.
+No. Bee City USA’s mission is to enhance habitat for all pollinators, with a focus on native species and honey bees are not native to North America.
+Whether an affiliate chooses to participate in honey beekeeping activities is up to them, but Xerces encourages affiliates to focus primarily on the 3,600 species of bees native to the United States, which do not require building or maintaining a human-made hive.

 Find a full list of benefits to your community and your committee on our benefits page.
 You can download a list of benefits from the Bee City USA application page and Bee Campus USA application page